clementfarabet/buffer/README.md

 Buffer
 ======

 A buffer object for LuaJIT.
+The goal: efficient, C-speed, byte manipulation for LuaJIT.

 Install
 -------